 As mentioned, photographs were taken every week throughout the 4-week study.

-Further, PEO was clearly dominant when compared with minoxidil and growth was still ongoing.
+Further, PEO was dominant when compared with minoxidil and growth was still ongoing.
 This means that both groups of mice were in the anagen phase of hair growth even after four weeks.

 Next, here is a look at the biopsy results.
 Here, we see the vertical histological view depicting the quantity and quality of hair follicles: